DonCanjas/mpv-dotfiles/README.md

 My personal configuration for mpv
 --------------------
 This is a set of dotfiles for mpv, including some scritps.
-Not all scritps are included, but I'll list them.
+Not all scritps are included, but I'll list all of them down below.

 Recommended Scripts
 --------------------